 4. Implants are safe for your natural teeth

-Unlike some other restoration options, implants have no impact on any adjacent teeth.
+Unlike some other restoration options, single dental implants have no impact on any adjacent teeth.
 Traditional cemented bridges require significant alteration in surrounding teeth in order to be fabricated, and partial dentures sometimes require adjustment of the remaining teeth depending on their anchoring mechanisms.
 Because implants are anchored directly into the jaw bone, they are completely independent of other healthy teeth in the mouth.

 5. Implants are easy to care for

-Implants don’t require any specialized care regimen in order to remain in good condition.
+Dental implants don’t require any specialized care regimen in order to remain in good condition.
 Your normal oral hygiene routine, including regular brushing and flossing, is enough.
 They will also never need a filling or root canal since they aren’t susceptible to bacterial decay.
 However, they can be impacted by gum disease, but proper oral hygiene and regular dental visits can prevent the condition from ever developing, helping ensure your implants last their full lifetime.

 If you are interested in learning more about dental implants in Olympia, Washington, we invite you to schedule a consultation with our dentists, Dr. Lawton and Dr. Manchester.
 Our team at Northwest Center for Prosthodontics is eager to help you achieve the healthy, functional smile you deserve.